norskeld/sigma/docs/content/parsers/ustring.md

 ## Description

-> If you need to parse ASCII strings only, consider using [string] for better performance.
+> For parsing ASCII-only strings, consider using [string].

 `ustring` parses a Unicode string.
 Returns the parsed string.